aishwaryagogate/digest-101/README.md

 # digest-101
 Code archive: A collection of all the scripts written/used since 2014.

-Scripts for various NGS data analyses are present in:
+Scripts for various NGS data analyses are present in the following folders:
+1. upstream_scripts
+Includes scripts to download and process publicly available datasets.

+2. downstream_scripts
+Contains code to generate figures.

-1. chip-seq-recipe
+3. chip-seq-recipe
+Includes scripts for processing ChIP-seq data.

-2. rna-seq-recipe
+4. rna-seq-recipe
+Includes scripts for processing RNA-seq data.

-3. gro-seq-recipe
+5. gro-seq-recipe
+Includes scripts for processing GRO-seq data.

-4. repeats-mapping-recipe
+6. repeats-mapping-recipe

-Some common upstream scripts are here: upstream_scripts

-Downstream scripts used to generate figures are here: downstream_scripts
+Includes scripts for mapping data to the repetitive genome and perform enrichment analysis.

+7. docs
+Contains helpful documentation and cheatsheets.